 Jaisalmer is a small city and can be easily covered by foot.
 Most of the attractions are near to the Jaisalmer fort.
 While walking to the nearby sightseeing spots, keep the camera in hand and you will be rewarded with great shots.
 You can also visit the outskirts of the city, if you want to take different kinds of shots, tourists do not go there, so be careful of people’s sentiments while taking pictures.

 During night, Jaisalmer gives a heavenly glow as the yellow limestone reflects the light falling on it from surrounding shops and street lights.
 The streets of Jaisalmer look amazing during this time and will reward you with wonderful images.
 Use a higher ISO for night pictures, as setting up a tripod becomes difficult because people and vehicles continously keep on coming.
+Also, you can get a aerial view of the entire city from the fort as there are many hotels and restaurants strategically placed in order to give the tourists a panoramic view of the town.

 Overall, it was a great experience to shoot in this city and I cannot wait to come back again in the future.
 If you plan on doing street photography, a wide angle is must otherwise you will struggle badly.